elunna/nerfhack-changelog/README.md

 ### Anti-magical items resist being enchanted (from SpliceHack)
 * If an item grants magic resistance, it will resist scrolls of enchant weapon and enchant armor.
 * The resistance is not absolute.
-* Gray dragon scales can always be converted to dragon scale mail.
+* Gray dragon scales can always be converted to dragon scaled armor.

 **For enchant armor:**